null

-Grasping the various elements that determine diamond quality is not limited to being an experienced jewelry shopper.
-This is due to the intricacies involved in assigning diamonds their value and the fact that industry specialists constantly modify the mechanisms used in grading diamonds.
+Grasping the various elements determining diamond quality is not limited to being an experienced jewelry shopper.
+This is due to the intricacies in assigning diamonds their value and the fact that industry specialists constantly modify the mechanisms used to grade diamonds.

 Diamonds are everlasting.
 People wish to buy such diamonds that they can hold onto forever.
-Therefore, it pays to review and understand the gems from all possible spectrums, especially including the cut.
+Therefore, reviewing and understanding the gems from all possible spectrums, especially the cut pays.

 As for the diamond cuts, you are probably familiar with them.
 But do you understand how the cut of a stone impacts its light performance?
 A diamond’s sparkle, also called fire and brilliance, has much to do with its cut and polish.
-For further insight, it is important to explore an ingenious device known as Angular Spectrum Evaluation Tool.
+For further insight, exploring an ingenious device known as Angular Spectrum Evaluation Tool is important

 The Angular Spectrum Evaluation Tool, abbreviated as ASET, refers to a scientific tool designed by the American Gemological Society (AGS) to investigate the light-handling properties of a diamond.
 The device examines how a diamond absorbs light from the hemisphere above.
 It then indicates to what extent light returns to the viewer’s eyes.

-There are two key aspects to consider here while determining the fire and brilliance of a diamond.
+There are two key aspects to consider while determining a diamond's fire and brilliance.
 First, whether the diamond absorbs light in the first place and how much light it collects.
-Second, how the stone handles the collected light.
-A diamond may absorb light properly, but the light may either reflect on the observer’s eyes or leak through.
+Second, how the stone handles the collected light, a diamond may absorb light properly, but the light may reflect on the observer’s eyes or leak through.

-According to many buyers, a diamond’s ability to absorb and reflect light has to do with its color.
+According to many buyers, a diamond’s ability to absorb and reflect light depends on its color.
 But this is not entirely true.
 As we shall find out, the diamond cut plays a more significant role.

 The ASET tool gathers as much information on a diamond’s brilliance as possible.
 The data is indicated on a diamond certification.
 The onus is on the diamond shopper to check with the retailer that their certifications contain ASET details.

 When the AGS created ASET in 2005, it was not meant to be used only as a reflector tool.
-Instead, the device would also offer the theoretical basis that the American Gem Society Laboratories (AGSL) uses for cut grading and light performance analyses.
-Since its creation, the tool has significantly changed the landscape in terms of diamond grading.
+Instead, the device would offer the theoretical basis that the American Gem Society Laboratories (AGSL) uses for cut grading and light performance analyses.
+Since its creation, the tool has significantly changed the landscape regarding diamond grading.
 The device uses scientifically advanced grading systems and collates, analyzes, and presents data through computer-generated imaging.

-The basic concept behind ASET is to establish crucial details regarding a diamond’s light-handling properties.
+The basic concept behind ASET is establishing crucial details regarding a diamond’s light-handling properties.

 First, the diamond is viewed from the top of a hemisphere.
 But before that, the hemisphere must be painted with different colors to delineate the specific angular ranges.
 As light travels through the diamond, it will assume different colors depending on where its origin.
 This is where ASET becomes useful.
-It not only analyses the different colors passing through the diamond but also indicates the areas of the stone that do not return any light.
+It analyses the different colors passing through the diamond and indicates the stone's areas that do not return any light.
 Such areas are known as “light leakage” because the light leaks through instead of reflecting on the viewer’s eyes.

-Most importantly, the lights coming from various ranges of the horizon and passing through the diamond have different attributes.
+Most importantly, the lights coming from various horizon ranges and passing through the diamond have different attributes.
 By leveraging those attributes, experts can now use the ASET device to determine how the diamond handles light.

 Generally, symmetrically perfect cuts sparkle the most because they resemble an ideal compound mirror.
 Therefore, the diamond features as many facets/angles as possible, with each facet creating its mirror reflections.